Visas & Immigration

 Cost of Living

 On average, students will spend approximately €18,000 (Euros) per year on living expenses (housing, food, supplies, transportation, books, etc.).
-Medical school students should also consider that there may be additional costs associated with board exams and interviews for residency positions.
+Medical school students should also consider that there may be additional costs associated with board exams and travel for interviews for residency positions.